Rian1010/Milestone4/README.md

 [![Build Status](https://travis-ci.org/Rian1010/Milestone4.svg?branch=master)](https://travis-ci.org/Rian1010/Milestone4)

 # Phone-Shop
 This is my fourth milestone project that I have done on the Full Stack Software Development course at Code Institute.
-In this project, the main focus was using Django and VSCode was used as code editor.
+In this project, the main focus is using Django and VSCode was used as code editor.
 The project is published [here](https://milestone4-django-phone-shop.herokuapp.com/).

 ## Purpose of This Project
 This project is an e-commerce website to sell trending mobile phones from all over the world.
 Users can easily search for their desired brands that vary at different prices and can choose how many they want to put into a shopping-cart to purchase.

-These are the following sections of te website:
+These are the following sections of the website:
-- Home page: As it is the first page that a user gets to see, it contains examples of product that are being sold, examples of smartphone photography and a section for the call to action of buying a product.
+- Home page: As it is the first page that a user gets to see, it contains examples of products that are being sold, examples of smartphone photography and a section for the call to action of buying a product.

 - Login/Registration Page: Enables users to sign in or sign up to visit the rest of the web pages, besides the home page.

-- Reset Password Page: Allows a user to reset one's own password.
+- Reset Password Page: Is supposed to allow a user to reset one's own password.

 - Shop Page: The page that contains all products that the website has to offer.
 A user can add a product from that page to the cart page.

-- Cart Page: A logged in user can see the items that one has added into the cart, how much the total price is and each chosen product's details, before checking out.
+- Cart Page: A logged in user can see the items that he or she has added into the cart, how much the total price is and each chosen product's details, before checking out.

 - Profile Page: Shows the user account's information and order history.